-Participating camps will also receive a program grant between $20,000 to $30,000, depending on the size of the camp.
+Participating camps will also receive a capacity building grant between $20,000 to $30,000, depending on the size of the camp.
 This funding will be paid out in two payments and will cover costs for the following:

 - To support high-quality inclusion training at camp both during staff week and ongoing

 - To participate in FJC’s Satisfaction Insight surveys for both campers and staff

 - To support costs associated with raising the additional capital fundraising that is required to support the capital projects

 Projects funded through this initiative will support individuals with autism spectrum disorder, intellectual and developmental disabilities, and physical and sensory disabilities.
 Here are a few examples of capital projects: